kubernetes-sigs/kubebuilder/docs/book/README.md

 Users of Kubernetes will develop a deeper understanding of Kubernetes through learning the fundamental concepts behind how APIs are designed and implemented.
-This book will teach readers how to develop their own Kubernetes APIs and the principals from which the core Kubernetes APIs are designed.
+This book will teach readers how to develop their own Kubernetes APIs and the principles from which the core Kubernetes APIs are designed.

 Including: